rust-lang/book/second-edition/nostarch/chapter12.md

    * If it doesn't, do nothing.
 3. Return the list of results that match.

-Let's take each step at a time, starting with iterating through lines.
+Let’s take each step at a time, starting with iterating through lines.

-#### Iterating Through Lines with the `lines` method
+#### Iterating Through Lines with the `lines` Method

 Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17: